-The principal scheme of C. glacialis in the White Sea was suggested by Prygunkova (1968, 1974) and specified by Kosobokova (1998, 1999).
+The principal scheme of C. glacialis life cycle in the White Sea was suggested by Prygunkova (1968, 1974) and specified by Kosobokova (1998, 1999).
 The reproduction takes place in May-June, when the females lay the eggs in the upper water layers, rich by phytoplankton.
 Naupliar growth and molt as well as reaching CIV copepodite stage occur during the first summer.
 The CIV copepodites store the lipids and winter until the next spring, when they molt to CV, store the lipids again and winter second time, molting to mature stages without any food supply, when they use storage lipids.
 The females, which have no possibility to finish the reproduction successfully in the third spring of the life history, can resorb the lipids and winter once more.
 This scheme fits nicely the principal “Calanus” life cycle pattern (Slagstad and Tande 1990; Arnkværn et al. 2005; Falk-Petersen et al. 2009).
 However, the present study reveals some special features of C. glacialis biology in the White Sea, which are, on the one hand, going in accord with the principal scheme of life cycle proposed before and, on the other hand, stating significant regional differences of this species comparing to the populations of the other Arctic areas.

-The wider temperature optima in early copepodite stages may be considered as the first adaptation of Calanus glacialis to unfavorable temperature conditions.
-We have no doubt the only C. glacialis species inhabits the White Sea, as it goes from significant similarity of the prosome length in the present study and data of the other authors (Ashjian et al. 2003), as well as previous species reviews (Pertzova and Pantyulin 2005).
+Before we discuss life cycle of a specific organism let's make sure that we are speaking about this very species.
+We have no doubt the only C. glacialis species inhabits the White Sea, as it goes from significant similarity of the prosome length in the present study and data of the other authors (Ashjian et al. 2003), as well as previous species reviews (Pertzova and Pantyulin 2005). …

+The wider temperature optima of early copepodite stages may be considered as the first adaptation of Calanus glacialis to unfavorable temperature conditions.
 The CI-CIII copepodites exhibit wide temperature optima, with the highest tolerant temperatures reaching +7.7°C, which is significantly higher comparing to the data presented for the other Arctic areas, with upper values of +2.75…+5°C (Hirche 1987; Tande 1988; Willis et al. 2006), where this species is described as an indicator of the cold Arctic water masses (Hirche et al. 1994; Auel and Hagen 2002; Head et al. 2003; Daase et al. 2007; Blachowiak-Samolyk et al. 2008).
 On the other hand, naupliar and elder copepodite stages, as well as females, are characterized by narrow temperature optimum range, however, reaching in some cases +6°C. Such narrow temperature optima for nauplii may be easily explained by short period of these stages presence in the sea, which coincides with the period of the lowest water temperatures in spring.
 However, the temperature preferences of CIV-CV copepodites and females are quite restricted, and temperature sensitivity of these stages is obvious, especially taking into account their nearly annual presence in plankton.
 Thus, when the surface waters begin to warm, the elder and mature copepodites descend to deeper layers, as it is described for the other C. glacialis populations (Madsen et al. 2001).
 We assume this makes possible to decrease the food competition between young and elder copepodites and thus impacts to the species success positively.